docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 #### RBLs (Real-time Blacklists) / DNSBLs (DNS-based Blacklists)

-The [RBL module](https://rspamd.com/doc/modules/rbl.html) is enabled by default.
+The [RBL module][rspamd-docs::modules::rbl] is enabled by default.
 As a consequence, Rspamd will perform DNS lookups to various blacklists.
 Whether an RBL or a DNSBL is queried depends on where the domain name was obtained: RBL servers are queried with IP addresses extracted from message headers, DNSBL server are queried with domains and IP addresses extracted from the message body \[[source][www::rbl-vs-dnsbl]\].

 !!! danger "Rspamd and DNS Block Lists"

     When the RBL module is enabled, Rspamd will do a variety of DNS requests to (amongst other things) DNSBLs.
 There are a variety of issues involved when using DNSBLs.
 Rspamd will try to mitigate some of them by properly evaluating all return codes.
 This evaluation is a best effort though, so if the DNSBL operators change or add return codes, it may take a while for Rspamd to adjust as well.

     If you want to use DNSBLs, **try to use your own DNS resolver** and make sure it is set up correctly, i.e. it should be a non-public & **recursive** resolver.
-Otherwise, you might not be able ([see this Spamhaus post](https://www.spamhaus.org/faq/section/DNSBL%20Usage#365)) to make use of the block lists.
+Otherwise, you might not be able ([see this Spamhaus post][spamhaus::faq::dnsbl-usage]) to make use of the block lists.

 ## Providing Custom Settings & Overriding Settings